JoinCODED/WS-React-M6-Mobx-Complex-Data/02_Bakeries/03_Loading.md

 That's because the data is being rendered before it's completely fetched!
 So we need to do some kind of conditioning for our routes.

 1. First let's move all our routes to their own component, just to make the code easier to read.
-Create a component folder called `Routes`, and an `index.js` file inside it.
+Create a component file called `Routes.js`.

 2. Move all the `Routes` along with `Switch` to `Routes.js`.